ArchipelProject/Archipel/ArchipelAgent/README.md

     # sudo ./buildAgent -d

+it will symlinks the eggs to the site-packages. to update you just have to git pull, no needs for further installation of the eggs

 Then edit the first line of /etc/archipel/archipel.conf to match your ejabberd server.
 Finally start it using :